polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      Cleaned up rsc_SAPHana_S03_HDB00:0 on s03-db-1
     ```

-7. Switch to the **SUSE Hawk Status** page, and verify the **SAPHana** clustered resource is operational on both nodes with s03-db-0 as the master
+7. Switch to the **SUSE Hawk Status** page, and verify the **SAPHana** clustered resource is operational on both nodes with s03-db-0 as the master.

     ![The Resources tab is selected on the Status page.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image68.png "Status page")